Skip to main content

 Patient stories

 Patrick was eight years old when he was diagnosed with Friedreich's ataxia (see box).
-An incurable genetic defect that, among other things, causes those affected to lose their motor skills.
-Difficulties speaking and swallowing are also common. «Even in kindergarten, my teachers noticed that I couldn't move as well as my classmates and that I walked unsteadily.
-But that's not all: I also had difficulties with fine motor skills - for example when painting, cutting and later writing."
-Nevertheless, Patrick attends a regular school for the first few years of school.
-Unfortunately, his condition worsens: Patrick's ability to walk becomes increasingly difficult and he soon has to rely on a wheelchair.
-And he is plagued by spasticity that makes his movements uncontrollable.
-From the 5th grade onwards he lives during the week in a school home for physically impaired children, where he receives special support such as physiotherapy, occupational therapy and speech therapy.
+This incurable genetic disorder causes, among other things, a decline in motor skills.
+Speech and swallowing difficulties are also common.
+"Even in kindergarten, my teachers noticed that I couldn't move as well as my classmates and walked unsteadily.
+But that wasn't all: I also had difficulties with fine motor skills – for example, with drawing, cutting, and later, writing."
+Despite this, Patrick attended a mainstream school for the first few years.
+Unfortunately, his condition worsened: Patrick's ability to walk deteriorated, and he soon became wheelchair-bound.
+He also suffered from spasticity, which made his movements uncontrollable.
+From the fifth grade onward, he lived during the week in a residential school for children with physical disabilities, where he received specialized support such as physiotherapy, occupational therapy, and speech therapy.

-When Patrick has to go to the Inselspital Bern for a few days because of an overdose of vitamin B3 (niacin), the doctors order him to stop using cannabis.
-With devastating effects: “After just a few hours without cannabis, my spasticity increased again, while my energy level fell.”
-After his hospital stay, he first started taking CBD products, which at least enabled him to feel his feet again - which had been numb as a result of the vitamin overdose.
+When Patrick had to be admitted to Inselspital Bern for a few days due to a vitamin B3 (niacin) overdose, the doctors ordered him to stop using cannabis.
+This had devastating effects: "After just a few hours without cannabis, my spasticity increased again, while my energy level plummeted."
+After his hospital stay, he initially used CBD products, which at least allowed him to feel his feet again – they had been numb as a result of the vitamin overdose.

 A vivid dream

-Due to his illness, Patrick can no longer work and since he lives alone, he is also dependent on Spitex's daily support.
-When he feels fit enough, Patrick enjoys photographing people, animals and plants, but also architecture.
-His dream is to one day be able to exhibit his pictures in a gallery.
-And he would like to have more social contacts because the illness is increasingly isolating him.
-“It would be nice to graduate and study.
-Who knows, maybe cannabis will give me the drive I need?
-Without it, and that’s for sure, it won’t work.”
+Due to his illness, Patrick can no longer work, and since he lives alone, he also relies on daily support from home care services.
+When he feels well enough, Patrick enjoys photographing people, animals, and plants, as well as architecture.
+His dream is to one day exhibit his pictures in a gallery.
+He also longs for more social contact, as his illness is increasingly isolating him.
+"It would be wonderful to get my high school diploma and go to university.
+Who knows, maybe cannabis will give me the necessary motivation?
+Without it, that's for sure, it won't be possible."

 Get to know Patrick better on his website: bachpat